Bring Godly Wisdom and Comfort to Those in Need with an M.Div. in Community Chaplaincy

 Why Choose Liberty’s Master of Divinity – Community Chaplaincy Degree?

 Liberty University’s community chaplaincy degree is designed to prepare you for chaplaincy ministry in Christian settings but also qualify for ministry positions in secular institutions, hospitals, college campuses, sports organizations, emergency response organizations, and prisons.
-Our Master of Divinity in Chaplaincy will prepare you for the challenge and mission of bringing the word of God to those who are unable to travel to a formal setting themselves.
+Our Master of Divinity in Chaplaincy will prepare you for the challenge and mission of bringing the word of God to those who are unable to travel to a formal setting.

 The faculty members in our School of Divinity will equip you for success in ministering for the spiritual health of others.
 Additionally, we have partnered with local churches and para-church organizations to provide experiential training.
 In fact, local church ministry training is embedded within our programs.
 If you wish to enter the field of community chaplaincy, you may apply for endorsement through the Liberty Baptist Fellowship with the assistance of our Academic Advisors.
 Liberty University’s Center for Ministry Training is a good resource for practical ministry opportunities.